nfqakademija/vagrant_puphpet/README.md

 # Vagrant Installation

-*Note:* Copy past commands one at a time!
+*Note:* Copy paste commands one at a time!

 ## Cygwin (Windows only)